Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 ____
 "A flash of light explodes around you, and then you are plunged into absolute darkness, suddenly lying in a confined space choked with dust."
 ____
 This vault contains fifteen wights (one per coffin), minus any that have been teleported away (see "Teleport Traps" at the start of this section).
-Lifting a cof fin's lid requires an action and a successful DC 15 Strength check.
+Lifting a coffin's lid requires an action and a successful DC 15 Strength check.

 Each wight remains inactive until it is teleported away or until its coffin is opened, whereupon it attacks.

-The bones and rusty swords cover the floor to a depth of 6 inches, and are the remains of ser.vants who swore to avenge Stahbal Indi-B'1ak's family.
-Wh�never a wight is killed in this vault, some of the bones knit together, forming 2d6 animated human skeieforis.
-These skel­ etons attack intruders on s,ight but h·aye no ranged at­ tacks.
-There are enough·bones and sw:ords in the·r· oom for one hundred skeletons tb for' rti in this,tnanner.
+The bones and rusty swords cover the floor to a depth of 6 inches, and are the remains of servants who swore to avenge Stahbal Indi-Bhak's family.
+Whenever a wight is killed in this vault, some of the bones knit together, forming 2d6 animated human skeletons.
+These skeletons attack intruders on sight but have no ranged attacks.
+There are enough bones and swords in the room for one hundred skeletons tb for' rti in this,tnanner.

 CRYPT 15